knpuniversity/symfony/knpu/ep6-security/rendering-login-form.md

 most people simply build the form by hand: you can do it either way.

 But... our form is *ugly*.
-And *I* know from our forms course, that the form system is already setup to render using Bootstrap-friendly markup. so if we *did* use a real form... this would instantly be less ugly.
+And *I* know from our forms course, that the form system is already setup to render using Bootstrap-friendly markup.
+So if we *did* use a real form... this would instantly be less ugly.

 ## Ok, Ok: Let's add a Form Class